didx-xyz/aries-cloudapi-python/docs/src/acapy-cloud Architecture.md

-# Overview of Aries Cloud API Architecture
+# Overview of acapy-cloud Architecture

-This document provides a brief overview of the Aries Cloud API Architecture, focusing on the two key components: the Admin Agent and the Multi-tenant Agent.
+This document provides a brief overview of the acapy-cloud Architecture, focusing on the two key components: the Admin Agent and the Multi-tenant Agent.

 ## Admin Agent